ubern-mia/bender/episode02/glossar.md

 # Glossary

-Deep Learning and especially as applied to Medical Imaging seems to have several terms that are thrown around - which are difficult to really track and remember at all times.
-This page is meant to include a single line (or only slightly longer) description of some of these commonly used terms, so that reading papers and talking to peers is easier than otherwise.
+Deep Learning and especially as applied to Medical Imaging seems to have a lot of jargon - which is difficult to track and remember at all times.
+This page, part of the [BENDER Series](https://github.com/ubern-mia/bender), is meant to include a single line (or only slightly longer) description of some of these commonly used terms, so that reading papers and talking to research collaborators is easier than otherwise.

-See https://youtu.be/Gbnep6RJinQ?t=1626 for a discussion around this very topic at Stanford AIMI.
+See [here](https://youtu.be/Gbnep6RJinQ?t=1626) for an interesting discussion around this very topic.

 # Table of Contents
 1. [Clinical Terms for Technical folks](#clinical_terms)